-You can read a review of The Paths of Survival here
+You can read a full review by Liam Guilar of The Paths of Survival here

 Letting Go: Thirty Mourning sonnets and two poems (Agenda Editions, July 2017) traces the devastating impact of a mother’s sudden death.
 Employing both original poetry and classical versioning, Letting Go draws on a variety of sources and inspirations, from Virgil’s Georgics to Google’s Street View.
 Heart-breaking but healing, these poems re-enact the crushing pain – and final acceptance – of a bereavement which ‘feels like too little love.
 Or too much’.